requests-cache/requests-cache/docs/user_guide.rst

     ...     session.get('http://httpbin.org/get')

-The best way to clean up your cache is through :ref:`user_guide:cache expiration`, but you can also clear out everything with :py:meth:`.BaseCache.clear`:
+The best way to clean up your cache is through :ref:`user_guide:cache expiration`, but you can also clear out everything at once with :py:meth:`.BaseCache.clear`:

     >>> session.cache.clear()